yathit/yathit-inboxcrm-help/_posts/2000-02-02-link-tracking.md

 ---

-To track when a recipient of your email clicks on a link that you’ve placed in the body of your email, simply create your email and ensure the Tracking checkbox is checked.
-All the hyperlinks inside the email body content will be tracked.
+Link tracking is very easy with Yathit.
+You can easily embed a link within your email.
+When the recipient will click the link, you will get a notification about the same.

+To ensure that the link tracking is being done, you will have to select the Tracking check box while creating an email.
+Any hyperlink embedded in the email will be tracked automatically once the Tracking check box is selected.
+You need not to do anything else.